-LUTHERVILLE, Md., July 9, 2012 /PRNewswire/ -- The National Association of Drug Diversion Investigators (NADDI) – a nonprofit organization that facilitates cooperation between law enforcement, healthcare professionals, state regulatory agencies and pharmaceutical manufacturers in the prevention and investigation of drug diversion – today lauded the latest results achieved by the real-time, stop-sale system in Kentucky.
-Data released for the first six months of 2012 by the National Precursor Log Exchange (NPLEx) shows electronic technology in the Bluegrass State blocked the sale of more than 16,000 boxes of medicine containing pseudoephedrine (PSE) preventing more than 42,000 grams from potentially being diverted by meth criminals.
+LUTHERVILLE, Md., Aug.
+20, 2014 /PRNewswire/ -- The National Association of Drug Diversion Investigators (NADDI) today lauded the latest results achieved by the real-time, pseudoephedrine (PSE) blocking system in Kentucky.
+The system, known as the National Precursor Log Exchange (NPLEx), automatically blocks unlawful PSE sales and helps law enforcement officials track down meth offenders and make arrests.
+Data released by NPLEx shows electronic technology in Kentucky blocked the sale of more than 23,478 boxes of medicine containing PSE during the first seven months of 2014, preventing more than 60,032 grams from potentially being diverted by meth criminals.

 The National Association of Drug Diversion Investigators (NADDI) is a non-profit 501(c)(3) organization that facilitates cooperation between law enforcement, healthcare professionals, state regulatory agencies, pharmaceutical manufacturers in the investigation and prevention of prescription drug abuse and diversion.
 NADDI also sponsors and conducts specialized educational seminars and conferences.